 “No, I don’t like my job,” the woman said with growing resolution.
 “I used to be a truck driver, trucking is what I really want to do.”Ice Cream Lady

 That was it.
 We paid for our ice cream and took a seat.
-But, clearly, the would be truck driver experienced a catharsis.
+But, clearly, the would be truck driver experienced an awakening.
 Prompted by my brother’s question, she told herself the truth.

 Good questions.
 God likes to ask them too.

 I looked it up, the first question God asks is in Genesis chapter three.
 Adam and Eve have just eaten the forbidden fruit and hide when they hear God out for a walk.
 But God calls out to Adam,